Yannoik/wahlo_analysis/README.md

 Additionally an algorithm for finding clusters/hierarchy in networks has been used.
 sources:
 new:
 Sachsen-Election 2019: http://www.wahl-o-mat.de/sachsen2019/PositionsvergleichSachsen2019.pdf
 Brandenburg-Election 2019: http://www.wahl-o-mat.de/brandenburg2019/Positionsvergleich-Brandenburg2019.pdf

 old:
 Bremen: https://www.wahl-o-mat.de/bremen2019/PositionsvergleichBremen2019.pdf
 EU-election: https://www.wahl-o-mat.de/europawahl2019/PositionsvergleichEuropawahl2019.pdf

-As example: Here is the output of the sfpd-layout-algorithm with the overlap as spring-constants:
+example 1: Here is the output of the sfpd-layout-algorithm with the overlap as spring-constants for the brandenburg election:
 ![](brandenburg_network.png)
+example 2: Here is the output of the sfpd-layout-algorithm with the overlap as spring-constants for the sachsen election:
 ![](sachsen_network.png)